-Bruce Tregoning is an experienced Family Lawyer.
-Since joining Chambers in 2009 Bruce has developed a wide ranging practice in the Family Courts including the High Court, throughout Sussex, Kent, Surrey and London.
+Bruce is an experienced Family Lawyer.
+Since joining Chambers in 2009 Bruce has developed a wide-ranging practice representing all parties in the Family Courts throughout Sussex, Kent, Surrey and London.

-Prior to his call to the Bar as a Barrister in 2009 he was admitted to the Role of Solicitors in 2002.
+Prior to his call to the Bar as a Barrister in 2009 he qualified as a Solicitor in 2002.
 As a Solicitor Bruce specialised in a wide range of family law issues which included both public and private law cases.
-He then practiced for 6 years as a Child Protection Lawyer as an Advocate Solicitor for a Local Authority on the South Coast; specialising in both public law children act matters and Adult Mental Health cases.
+He then practiced for 6 years as a Child Protection Lawyer and Advocate Solicitor for a Local Authority on the South Coast, specialising in both public law children act matters and Adult Mental Health cases.

-Bruce also regularly undertakes in house training for professionals in respect of Children Act matters.
+Bruce also regularly offers training for professionals in respect of Children Act matters.

 Children (Public Law)In public law proceedings Bruce regularly represents all parties including local authorities, parents, grandparents and Children’s Guardians.
 He has experience of complex proceedings including fact finding hearings concerning non-accidental injuries, allegations of sexual abuse and in cases requiring the determination of habitual residence and jurisdiction, including transfer pursuant to Article 15 Brussels II Revised.
 Bruce also has a particular interest and has developed a specialism in Secure Accommodation Proceedings.